Madea Goes to Jail: Box office

 On its opening weekend, the film opened at #1, and grossed $41,030,947 (2,032 theaters, $20,192 average), the biggest Friday to Sunday take since Twilight in November 2008.
 It broke Madea's Family Reunion weekend gross at $30 million as the highest weekend gross for a Tyler Perry film.
 It broke Saw IIIs record at $33 million for the highest weekend gross for Lionsgate Entertainment.
 "We were cautiously optimistic we could do 30-plus," Steve Rothenberg said.
 On its second weekend, it dropped 61 percent, but remained at #1 grossing another $16,175,926 (2,052 theaters, $7,883 average), bringing the 10-day gross to $64,525,548.
 The film closed on April 23, 2009 with a final domestic gross of $90,508,336.

 Home media

 An exclusive preview was included on the cinematic release of Tyler Perry's The Family That Preys.

 Madea Goes to Jail was released on June 16, 2009 on DVD in both fullscreen and widescreen editions.
 According to DVDTown, the DVD included six behind-the-scenes featurettes.
 As of July 12, 2009, 1,125,422 DVD units have been sold, gathering revenue of $18,223,621.
 A Blu-ray version was released on November 23, 2010.

-Filming location
+Legacy

-The parking lot scene where the policeman's wife steals Madea's parking space was filmed at 5590 Mableton Parkway SW, Mableton, Georgia, USA.
+The 2012 interactive children's film The Oogieloves in the Big Balloon Adventure was inspired in part by Madea Goes to Jail.
+In a Hollywood Reporter interview, Oogieloves producer Kenn Viselman recounted his experience watching Madea, in which moviegoers around him were yelling advice to the characters in the movie, giving him the idea to make his film interactive.